melihgezerr/Match3Game/README.md

 # Match3Game
 * A match3 candy-crush like game.
 You can drag icons with limited number of moves.
-When rows matched with the same type of icons, you will get points.
+When rows are matched with the same type of icons, you will get points.
 You can access the unity project file from https://drive.google.com/drive/folders/1LqXmxN_G0-LUEramZX6Tbxz3YrYD1Vg8?usp=sharing.

-> You can play the first 10 levels, whenever a new highscore point is achieved a "Congrats" animation pops up.
-Also there are sounds of each move and action.
+> You can play the first 10 levels, whenever a new high score point is achieved a "Congrats" animation pops up.
+Also, there are sounds of each move and action.
+You can not play the current level unless you play the previous level.
+Level 1 is automatically unlocked.
+Each item type have different points.
+Matched rows are immovable.

 ## Images